TFAGaming/NetLevel-Bot/README.md

 > **Note**
 > You can bypass the Mee6 API rate-limit and bans by changing your IP, but it's not recommended.
 Here is how to bypass:
 > - Open your browser tab and search "What's my IP address", and then don't close the tab.
-> - Use one of the methods below, and open another tab with the same search as the previous tab, if the IPs are different, you're good to go!
+> - Use one of the methods below, and then open another tab with the same search as the previous tab, if the IPs are different from the previous tab and the new one, you're good to go!
 >   - Install a free or premium VPN.
 >   - If you own a dynamic router, you can restart it for a different IP.
->   - Pay for some internet on your phone, open Hotpost, and connect to it with your pc.
+>   - Pay for some internet on your phone, open Hotspot, and connect to it with your pc.
+>
+> To avoid the bans and rate-limits, just do not abuse the `/import` command.
+Else, you need to manipulate the IPs to bypass.

 ## What's the Mee6 leveling formula?